All Products

 • Environment oscillation detection: Detects proxy pool attacks that rapidly switch IP addresses, User-Agents, or geographic locations.

-• Baseline deviation analysis: Flags anomalous logons by comparing current activity against the user's historical profile, including unfamiliar devices, network environments, and behavior patterns that diverge from the group norm.
+• Baseline deviation analysis: Flags anomalous logons by comparing current activity against the user's historical profile, such as unfamiliar devices, networks, or behavior patterns that diverge from group norms.

-• Automated bot registration prevention: Detects bot registrations, fake email addresses, and cloud network traits to block malicious account creation and protect platform user quality.
+• Automated bot registration prevention: Detects bot registrations, fake emails, and cloud network traits to block malicious account creation and protect platform user quality.

 Apply for public preview